villuna/kaku/README.md

 # Kaku

 A text rendering crate for rust+wgpu, with the ability to use signed distance fields.
+(It's still in a WIP state and is not on crates.io, yet).

 This crate was originally designed with the intent of allowing fast frame-by-frame rendering of outlined text for a video game I'm working on.